Coward of the County

 "Coward of the County" is a song written by Roger Bowling and Billy Edd Wheeler and recorded by American country music singer Kenny Rogers.
-The song was released in November 1979 as the second single from Rogers' multi-platinum album Kenny.
-It became a major crossover hit, topping the Billboard Country chart and reaching #3 on the Hot 100 chart; it also topped the Cash Box singles chart and was a Top 10 hit in numerous other countries worldwide, topping the chart in Canada, the UK and Ireland, where it remained at #1 for six consecutive weeks.
+The song was released in November 1979 as the second and final single from Rogers' multi-platinum album Kenny.
+It became a major crossover hit, topping the Billboard Country chart and reaching number three on the Hot 100 chart; it also topped the Cash Box singles chart and was a Top 10 hit in numerous other countries worldwide, topping the chart in Canada, the UK and Ireland.

 Content

 The narrator sings about his ward and nephew Tommy, widely considered a coward.
 Tommy's nonviolent attitude was influenced by his father, who had died in prison when Tommy was ten years old.
-During Tommy's last visit with his father, from his deathbed Tommy's father pleaded with him to avoid the same mistakes that he had made ("promise me, son, not to do the things I've done..."), telling him that "turning the other cheek" is not a sign of weakness and advising him, "Son, you don't have to fight to be a man."
+During Tommy's last visit to his father, from his deathbed Tommy's father pleaded with him to avoid the same mistakes that he had made ("promise me, son, not to do the things I've done..."), telling him that "turning the other cheek" is not a sign of weakness and advising him, "Son, you don't have to fight to be a man."

 Years later, Tommy is in a relationship with a woman named Becky who loves and accepts him.
 One day while Tommy is at work, the three Gatlin brothers sexually assault Becky.
 When he returns home and finds Becky crying, he must choose between defending her honor or upholding his father's plea to "walk away from trouble when he can."

-When Tommy enters the barroom, the Gatlins laugh at him.
-Tommy then fights all three Gatlin boys, knocking each to the floor.
+When Tommy enters the barroom, the Gatlins laugh at him, even more so when he seemingly turns to walk out.
+But to their surprise, Tommy locks the door, then fights all three Gatlin boys (unleashing "twenty years of crawling" that "was bottled up inside him"), knocking each to the floor and saying "this one's for Becky" as the last one goes down.
 He hopes that his father understands that "sometimes you gotta fight when you're a man."